Prasoon Kumar, billionBricks

 The product has not been independently tested.
 No tests are published.

-There are no specifications provided related to the level of combustibility of materials.
+There are no specifications provided related to the level of combustibility of materials, so users should take caution when using fire close to the product.

 Sleeping mats may provide a more comfortable ground for the inhabitants.